ecs-emanuel/Don-t-Starve-Balance-Tweaks/readme.txt

 	-- MOD COMPATIBILITY ---------------------------
 	------------------------------------------------

-	- This mod should be fully compatible with any other mod that does not alter/modify files modified by this release, but may be compatible and otherwise.
+	- This mod should be fully compatible with any other mod that does not alter/modify files modified by this release ...
+	... but may be compatible and otherwise.
-	- For ensuring a better compatibility with future official game updates, each tweak included in this release provides the posibility to be disabled ...
+	- For ensuring a better compatibility with future official game updates, each tweak included in this release ...
-	... in case any particular tweak is causing you any incovenience, feel free to disable it from the mod configuration panel.
+	... provides the posibility to be disabled, so in case any particular tweak is causing you any incovenience ...
+	... feel free to disable it from the mod configuration panel.

 ----------------------------------------------------
 -- CREDITS -----------------------------------------